BioSys-BUT/MethylomeMiner/README.md

 ## MethylomeMiner

-The primary use of `MethylomeMiner` is to filter out base modifications with low coverage and low probability of base modification and to sort methylations into coding and non-coding groups.
+The primary use of `MethylomeMiner` is to filter out base modifications with low coverage and low rate of base modification and to sort methylations into coding and non-coding groups.
 So-called *coding* methylations are base modifications that are located in some coding region of the genome.
 On the other hand *non-coding* methylations are found between coding parts of the genome.